It doesn’t matter if you’ve a MacBook Pro, MacBook Air or iMac.

 Click on the Application Folder on your Dock.

-Time Machine is found inside that folder.
+And look for Time Machine inside that folder.

-Along the right hand side of your screen is your Time Line.
 This Time Line shows you the dates and times of your backups as you move your cursor along it.

-The bottom right corner is Now.
+The bottom right corner is today – Now.